Bail Bond Process

 2. Pay a bond in full

-Once a bond has been posted and the individual has been released from custody they need to contact one of our three offices as soon as possible.
-As a new client you are required to come in and fill out out paperwork.
-This paperwork only takes about 10-15 minutes to complete.
-Once completed, your bondsman explains the rules, regulations, and obligations while on bond with them.
+Step 7: After posting a bond and being released from jail, the defendant should contact one of our three offices without delay.
+As a new client, you must come in and fill out paperwork, which should only take about 10-15 minutes.
+Once completed, your bondsman will explain the rules, regulations, and obligations while on bond with them.

 Aside from understanding how much the bond is and paying back, post-release steps include: